Dreadrith/PhysBone-Converter/README.md

 Solution: Your project has a script error which prevents new scripts from loading.
 Check your console for errors and read them for details about what's causing them.
 Below are some common errors

 Issue: Error: the type or namespace name 'DynamicBoneColliderBase' could not be found.<br>
 Solution: You either don't have Dynamic Bones or your dynamic bones version doesn't match the one this script is made for.
 This was made for 1.2.x as it's the most common version.
-Try using the Dynamic Bone Container listed above instead
+Try using the Dynamic Bone Stub listed above instead

 Issue: Error: The type or namespace name 'VRCPhysBoneCollider' could not be found<br>
 Issue: Error: 'VRCPhysBone' does not contain a definition for 'maxAngleXCurve'...<br>